 Dr. Harlan Bengtson is a registered professional engineer with 30 years of university teaching experience in engineering science and civil engineering.
 He holds a PhD in Chemical Engineering.

-Hydrology (The Study of Water) 3: Flood Routing
+This post is part of the series: Hydrology (The Study of Water)

 Hydrology is the study of water.
 It includes a variety of topics on management of water resources.
 These include an understanding of the meaning of the term ‘100 year flood’, the steps of the water cylce, a water cycle diagram, and how to predict when a flood crest will reach Town X.